Summary

 XLOOKUP - not found example

-Note: Be careful if you supply an empty string ("") for not_found.
-If no match is found, XLOOKUP will display nothing instead of #N/A. If you want to see the #N/A error when a match isn't found, omit the argument entirely.
+Note: Be careful if you supply an empty string ("") for not_found because it hides the #N/A error that XLOOKUP will display by default.
+If you want to see the #N/A error when a match isn't found, omit the not_found argument entirely.

 XLOOKUP supports wildcards to enable partial match lookups.
 Set the match_mode argument to 2 to enable wildcards in XLOOKUP.
-In the example below, XLOOKUP is configured to perform a "contains substring" match on the Title of the books listed in column B. The search string is entered in cell G4 and the formula in cell G6 is:
+In the example below, XLOOKUP is configured to perform a "contains substring" match on the Titles of the books listed in column B. The search string is entered in cell G4, and the formula in cell G6 is:

 =TRANSPOSE(XLOOKUP("*"&G4&"*",data[Title],data,,2))